Casper Implementation Guide: A Comprehensive Overview

 Best practices sometimes change, which is why we have updated our recommendations on the screen in/screen out method, otherwise known as cut scores.

-Research shows that creating cut scores leads to a strong divide that inhibits flexibility, and can also lead to less diversity in your program cohort.
-Incorporating mid-range academic scores typically relates to more diverse classes, while keeping high success rates – and cutting students based on a small and insignificant difference in score can cut quality, diverse students who would excel in your program.
+Research shows that creating cut scores leads to a strong divide that inhibits flexibility, and can also lead to more homogeneity in your program cohort.
+Incorporating mid-range academic scores typically relates to more well-rounded classes, while keeping high success rates – and cutting students based on a small and insignificant difference in score can cut quality students who would excel in your program.

 Imagine that the key to getting into a program is the difference between a 3.49 and a 3.5 GPA, even though there may be no practical evidence to say that the person with a 3.5 will be successful while the 3.49 won’t.
 With a cut score you won’t even get a chance to make that call.